What Is Organics Recycling?

 Who Is Currently Required To Recycle Organics?

-Businesses or Multifamily units with five (5) or more units, who generate more than four (4) cubic yards of TRASH a week.
+Businesses or Multifamily units with five (5) or more units, who generate more than two (2) cubic yards of TRASH a week.
 As of January 2019 the law changed from four (4) cubic yards of organics to four (4) cubic yards of trash per week.
+As of September 2020, Cal Recycle has dropped the cubic yardage from (4) to (2) cubic yards of trash per week.

 *(note multi-family does not require a “food waste” program but does require recycling for yard waste).

-*If you are a school or school district in the County of Kern more than likely you are affected by these laws.
+*Schools and school districts (public entities) are included in this law.
 It is estimated that more than 8 tons of food waste can be composted from local schools every day.

 Who is affected?
 Businesses or Multifamily units with five (5) or more units who generate more than two (2) cubic yards of TRASH a week.
 The goal of the bill is to divert 50% of organics disposal from commercial businesses by 2020 as compared to 2014.
 The law changed in January of 2019 from four (4) cubic yards of organics to 4 cubic yards of trash per week.
 As of September 2020, Cal Recycle has dropped the cubic yardage from (4) to (2) cubic yards of trash per week.